orionw/configtune/README.md

             "type": <"int"/"float"/"bool">,
             "min": <min_value if int or float>,
             "max": <max_value if int or float>,
-            <this is an optional param for tuningdeap but NOT tuningbayes, default=1: "step": <step size value>,
+            <this is an optional param for configtune but NOT tuningbayes, default=1: "step": <step size value>,
-            <this is an optional param to enforce step limits (for tuningdeap but NOT tuningbayes): "strict": <True/False>>
+            <this is an optional param to enforce step limits (for configtune but NOT tuningbayes): "strict": <True/False>>
         },
         "int_you_want_to_tune_example": {
             "type": "int",